HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_export_war_install_portlet.md

 The portlet is not ready to run yet and you will get an error if you try to run it.

-You have successfully exported the personalized JSR 268-based JSP portlet and installed the portlet in HCL Portal.
+You have successfully exported the personalized JSR 268-based JSP portlet and installed the portlet in HCL DX.
 In the next topic, you will learn how to [Import Personalization Workspace resource collections.](./pzn_demo_import_resource_collections.md)